 3. Your NSVI shirt(s) from prior missions if applicable.

-5. 1 box of 100 non sterile gloves in your size.
-Better yet, 1 box of 300 nitrile gloves.
+5. 1 box of 100 non-sterile gloves in your size.
+Better yet, 1 box of 200 or 300 nitrile gloves.
 They pack more tightly than latex gloves, go on almost as easily, and may be cheaper.
 Vinyl gloves to be difficult to don.

 6. Your re-usable thermal cautery unit handle (and six tips) if you have one.